d-002/finesse/README.md

 ## Cookies

+> [!NOTE]\
-Cookies are used to save your preferences and expire in 30 days.
+> Cookies are used to save your preferences and expire in 30 days.
 By using this finesse trainer, you accept the use of cookies.

 ## Images